 Analyzed and optimized a double-wishbone suspension geometry for a lightweight EV prototype using FEA and dynamic simulation.
 Reduced component stress by 22% while cutting weight.

-Designed and simulated a shell-and-tube heat exchanger for a HVAC application.
+Designed and simulated a shell-and-tube heat exchanger for an HVAC application.
 Used computational fluid dynamics to evaluate flow distribution and thermal efficiency under varying load conditions.

 Designed an underactuated compliant gripper with 3 fingers capable of grasping irregular objects.
 Fabricated via FDM printing with TPU flexures.
 Integrated with Arduino for control.